Why I Use Refined Shea Butter (and not unrefined, raw shea butter)

 Dear Renee,

 Do you have an opinion on refined vs. unrefined shea butter?
 I notice you use refined; what led you to that decision?
+Does shea butter have a smell?

 Thank you, Katie